justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 - Additional optimizations

   Andrew Appel used a similar runtime for [Standard ML of New Jersey](http://www.smlnj.org/) which is referenced by Baker's paper.
 Appel's book [Compiling with Continuations](http://www.amazon.com/Compiling-Continuations-Andrew-W-Appel/dp/052103311X) includes a section on how to implement compiler optimizations - many of which could still be applied to Cyclone.

+In addition, developing [Husk Scheme](http://justinethier.github.io/husk-scheme) helped me gather much of the knowledge that would later be used to create Cyclone.
+In fact the primary motivation in building Cyclone was to go a step further and understand how to build a full, free-standing Scheme system.
+At this point Cyclone has eclipsed the speed and functionality of Husk and it is not clear if Husk will receive much more than bug fixes going forward.
+Perhaps if there is interest from the community some of this work can be ported back to that project.

 ## Conclusion